-For taxable years beginning from and after December 31, 2017, enter the amount of any net capital (loss) included in Arizona gross income for the taxable year that is derived from the exchange of one kind of legal tender for another kind of legal tender.
+Enter the amount of any net capital (loss) included in Arizona gross income for the taxable year that is derived from the exchange of one kind of legal tender for another kind of legal tender.

 NOTE: If the amount from all sources results in a net capital gain from the exchange of one kind of legal tender for another kind of legal tender, enter that amount on line 14b.